 How prevalent is it?

-Approximately one million people have Parkinson’s disease in the U.S. and there are around 50,000 new cases diagnosed each year.
+Approximately one million people have Parkinson’s disease in the U.S. and more than 50,000 new cases are diagnosed each year.

 Most patients are middle-aged.

 The average age of someone diagnosed with Parkinson’s disease is 56.
-Around 4 percent of Parkinson’s patients are diagnosed before the age of 50 and it’s considered young-onset if diagnosed before the age of 40.
+Around 4 percent of Parkinson’s patients are diagnosed before the age of 50.

 When is it considered young-onset Parkinson’s disease?